Brad Tiemann: Career

-Immediately following Circle, Tiemann helped create, direct, and produced the feature-length documentary The Buried Life, a story of four twenty-something men on a road trip to complete life changing events from their own "bucket lists."
+Immediately following Circle, Tiemann helped create, direct, and produce the feature-length documentary The Buried Life, a story of four twenty-something men on a road trip to complete life changing events from their own "bucket lists."
 It caught national attention and was acquired by MTV to be made into a television series.
 Tiemann directed two seasons of the groundbreaking documentary series, which resulted in a front-page article in The New York Times and an episode of the Oprah Winfrey Show.

-In 2012, Tiemann was hired as Director of Photography for Bravo's Gallery Girls, a docu-drama that followed the lives of six young, twenty-something women working in New York City's hippest art galleries.
+In 2012, Tiemann was hired as director of photography for Bravo's Gallery Girls, a docu-drama that followed the lives of six young, twenty-something women working in New York City's hippest art galleries.
 Tiemann then went on to produce Married to the Army: Alaska, for 44 Blue Productions and the Oprah Winfrey Network (OWN).
 Married to the Army: Alaska took a deeper look into the lives of seven families and their sacrifices of deployment in Afghanistan.
 Married to the Army: Alaska was nominated and won a Gracie Award for Outstanding Reality Show.
 It was also nominated and won the Reality Wanted Award for Most Heartfelt Moment, and won the Hollywood Health and Society Award for Outstanding Reality Series.

-In 2013, Tiemann continued on as Supervising Producer for Philly Throttle for Discovery, and produced four seasons of Bad Girls Club for the Emmy Award-winning Bunim/Murray Productions and Oxygen.
+In 2013, Tiemann continued on as supervising producer for Philly Throttle for Discovery, and produced four seasons of Bad Girls Club for the Emmy Award-winning Bunim/Murray Productions and Oxygen.

-Tiemann went on to produce A&E's highly profiled Mark Wahlberg reality series Breaking Boston.
+Tiemann went on to produce A&E's highly-profiled Mark Wahlberg reality series Breaking Boston.
 The series showcases the real women of Boston, featuring the day-to-day life of four tough, hard-as-nails women who juggle family, work, and relationships, all while remaining true to their way of life.
 Tiemann then went on to produce MTV's The Challenge.
 In 2014 Tiemann produced another inspirational feature documentary, Drop In, that followed paraplegic Jeremy McGhee on dangerous and exciting adventures teaching us that nothing should stop anyone from realizing their goals.

-Tiemann went on in 2015 and 2016 to help create, produce, and direct the animated comedy Greatest Party Story Ever.
+In 2015 and 2016 he helped create, produce, and direct the animated comedy Greatest Party Story Ever.
 He also created and executive produced Fuse's award-winning transgender series, Transcendent.